20 BEST Essential Oils to Scent Soap Naturally (You'll Want to Save This!)

 I’ve used Blood Orange and Sweet Orange.
 Both are good!
 Orange essentialoil has a joyful citrus scent!
 As in other citrus oils, it will not last as long in soaps, so using another oil to help “ground” it, like Patchouli or Lemongrass will help.

 This is one of those love it or hate it oils!
 Personally, I love Patchouli.
 It starts out strong, then fades into a lovely exotic scent.
 It helps weaker essential oils to last longer in the soap.
 So, even if you use a bit in your Pine or Citrus soaps, it will smell just fine!
 It blends well with these scents.

 Spearmint is sweeter than Peppermint, and much more mild.
-I love spearmint, and if you’ve ever tasted a spearmint leaf, then you know what I’m talking about!
+I love using spearmint in my soap making.
+If you’ve ever tasted a spearmint leaf, then you know what I’m talking about!

 What can I say?
 Tangerine essential oil just flat out makes a person happy.
 It really does.
 Like the other citrus, you’ll need to ground it using a stronger oil, like patchouli or lemongrass.